openshift/installer/docs/user/troubleshootingbootstrap.md

 The failed-units.txt contains a list of all the **failed** systemd units on the bootstrap host.

-### directory: unit-status
+### directory: failed-unit-status

-The unit-status directory contains the details of each failed systemd unit from [failed-units](#file-failed-units-txt),
+The failed-unit-status directory contains the details of each failed systemd unit from [failed-units](#file-failed-units-txt),

 ### directory: bootstrap